ruthvij17/Zomato-clone/README.md

 # Zomato-clone
+Ruthvij
-Zomato clone using HTML, CSS and JavaScript
+Zomato clone using HTML, CSS and Css